 Why your summer holiday to Greece looks promising

-Editor’s note: As the travel industry reopens following COVID-19 shutdowns, TPG suggests that you talk to your doctor, follow health officials’ guidance and research local travel restrictions before booking that next trip.
-Greece is currently under lockdown for tourism until 15 June, and the FCO still advises against all non-essential travel.
-We will be here to help you prepare, whether it is next month or next year.
+Editor’s note: As the travel industry looks to reopen following the latest COVID-19 lockdown, TPG suggests that you talk to your doctor, follow health officials’ guidance and research local travel restrictions before booking that next trip.
+All non-essential travel in the U.K. is still banned until further notice.
 This story has been updated with new information.

 Greece is one of the most popular summer hotspots for Brits.
 From the stunning sunsets in Santorini, partying into the night in Mykonos and the slow pace of life you’ll find in the Greek Islands, there’s plenty to love about a holiday in Greece.

 But with travel completely upended by the coronavirus, what happens to your Greek summer holiday this year?

 Like with most things about the coronavirus pandemic, information is changing every day.
 So planning for a summer Greek hol is all but certain, as what we know now may be different from what we know by next week.

 For more TPG news delivered each morning to your inbox, sign up for our daily newsletter.